HackTricks-wiki/hacktricks/welcome/about-the-author.md

 ### Hello!!

-First of all, it's needed to indicate that all **credits of techniques on reasearch from other sites belongs to the original authors** (there are references in the pages).
+First of all, it's needed to indicate that all **credits of techniques on research from other sites belongs to the original authors** (there are references in the pages).
 Kudos to every research that shares knowledge to improme the security of the internet.

 HackTricks is a educational Wiki that compiles knowledge about **cyber-security** lead by Carlos with hundreds of collaborators!
 It's a **huge collection of hacking tricks** that is updated by the community much as possible to keep it up to date.
 If you find something is missing or outdated, please, send a **Pull Request** to [**Hacktricks Github**](https://github.com/carlospolop/hacktricks)!